Skip to navigationSkip to main contentSkip to footerScaleway DocsSparklesIconAsk our AI

 Offering and availability

-The service provides a JupyterLab notebook running on a dedicated CPU Instance, fully integrated with the Apache Spark™ cluster for seamless data processing and calculations.
+The service provides an optional JupyterLab notebook running on a shared CPU Instance.
+When chosen, the notebook is fully integrated with the Apache Spark™ cluster for seamless data processing and calculations.

 Pricing and billing

-How am I billed for Data Lab for Apache Spark™?
+How am I billed for Clusters for Apache Spark™?

 • The main node configuration selected.